hdi-umd/SequenceSummary/coreflow/README.md

 spmf : If spmf mining would be performed

+grpattr: name of the attr to group events on to generate sequences

 attr: name of the attr to perform mining on

 split: Whether to split the sequences based on any time span. e.g. week, month or year

 ## Example

-python main.py --file "sequence_braiding_refined.csv" --evttype 1 --startidx 0 --format "%m/%d/%y" --sep "," --local True --spmf True --attr "Meal" --split "week"
+python main.py --file "../corelow_paper_test.csv" --evttype 1 --startidx 1 --format "%m/%d/%y" --sep "," --local True --grpattr "Category" --attr "Event"